-Explore New York: Five Fun and Cheap Getaways
+Explore New York – Seven Fun and Cheap Getaways

 This church is located near Syracuse and is so teeny tiny that it really only holds about 3 people because it’s only about three feet by six feet.
-That’s small!
+Told you- it's small!
 Church services aren’t held in this church because, well it’d be a little tough, but the church is open to the public by request and available for special occasions and meditation.

 I’ll never forget the first time I went to Howe Caverns.
 I was in complete awe of the beauty that was in front of me.
 That was when I was a kid and even now, as an adult, Howe Caverns still amazes me.
 Take an elevator ride deep into the earth to see some of the most spectacular sights of the natural earth that you’ll ever see.
 Oh, and be sure to bring your camera.
 You’ll kick yourself if you don’t!